Conway94/Api.Automation/README.md

 You may then use the Tests Explorer in the **Com.Tests.ConwayOsler** project to run the NUnit Tests.

+**Note**

+Should you require to update the Base Url of the Api, please do so in the **Com.Tests.ConwayOsler** project.

+You will find this in the app.config location.

 **Test Results**

 2 Bugs Found